poga/lua53-notes/src/value_tvalue.md

 } Value;
 ```

-Values are categorized into two type: **collectable objects** and **others**.
-Collectable Objects are subject to garbage collection, others are not.
+Values are categorized into two types: **collectible objects** and **others**.
+Collectible Objects are subject to garbage collection, others are not.

 The definition of `GCObject` is: